CSR Charter ⅣComplying with Laws and Regulations and Respect for Human Rights

 Organization of “Compliance Desks”

-Distribution of Dissemination Cards Containing Information on Compliance Desks
+Dissemination of information on Compliance Desks

 The Daigas Group's in-house portal site contains FAQs regarding how to better use a Compliance Desk.